• Skip to main content

 In a small bowl, combine the tahini, soy sauce, rice vinegar, nutritional yeast and maple syrup.
 Whisk well until the tahini is all dissolved.
 Set aside.

-Warm up a large pan and then add the sesame oil (optional).
+Also while the noodles are cooking: warm up a large non-stick pan and then add the sesame oil (optional, can also use regular oil or use water for an oil-free recipe).
 Add the kale and cook on medium heat while stirring often until mostly wilted.
 Then, add the garlic and cook for one more minute.

 Combine and serve

 Once the kale is cooked, add the noodles and pour the tahini sauce right into the pan.
 Use tongs to stir everything together.
-Cook for 1-2 minutes only, just until it is warmed up and the sauce is a little thicker.
+Cook for 1-2 minutes or just long enough to warm up everything together and the sauce becomes a little thicker.

 Serve right away.